OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-02.md

 ## Proverbs 2:9

-Then you will discern what is right and just and fair—every good path.
+Then you will perceive what is right and just and fair—every good path.

 ## Proverbs 2:10

-For wisdom will enter your heart, and knowledge will be delightful to your soul.
+For wisdom will fill your heart, and knowledge will bring joy to your soul.

 ## Proverbs 2:11

-Discretion will watch over you, and understanding will guard you.
+Discretion will protect you, and understanding will watch over you.

 ---